cgt3/WaveguideSolver/README.md

 ```

 ### Reproducing Paper Results
 The files [Table5.jl](https://github.com/cgt3/WaveguideSolver/blob/main/Table5.jl), [Table6-Figure4.jl](https://github.com/cgt3/WaveguideSolver/blob/main/Table6-Figure4.jl), [Table7-Figure6.jl](https://github.com/cgt3/WaveguideSolver/blob/main/Table7-Figure6.jl), and [Table8-Figure7.jl](https://github.com/cgt3/WaveguideSolver/blob/main/Table8-Figure7.jl) will produce the results shown in the denoted entity in the paper.
-Note that for the figures, the images in the paper where produced in MatLab but are equivalent.
+Note that for the figures, the images in the paper were produced in MatLab but are equivalent.

 ### Testing Other Setups
-The file [driver_solver.jl](https://github.com/cgt3/WaveguideSolver/blob/main/driver_solver.jl) is can be used to test other choices of parameters, precision, and modes.
+The file [driver_solver.jl](https://github.com/cgt3/WaveguideSolver/blob/main/driver_solver.jl) can be used to test other choices of parameters, precision, and modes.
 A guide to the problem parameters is given below.

 ## Parameters
 As discussed in the accompanying paper, the following problem parameters appear in the code.